 That’s it for me for the first of July.
 Again, I apologise for the snafu on the fifteenth of last month.
 Blame exams.
 I’ll touch base with you again this coming fifteenth.
 Take care and bye for now.

 Copyright © KS Augustin, 2017

-If a regular subscription is out of the question (and I understand how that can be) a small donation would nonetheless be greatly appreciated (see the Donation button on the sidebar at my blog).
+* If you liked this article, please consider the Paypal tipjar in the site’s sidebar.
 I’ll be trying to hit big issues in ways that may not be obvious twice a month, on the first and fifteenth, and every cent helps.
+Thank you.